 There are four major types of treatment for SAD which include medication, light therapy, vitamin D, and psychotherapy.
 They can be used alone or in combination with each other.

 In regards to medication, Selective Serotonin Reuptake Inhibitors (SSRIs) are often used to treat SAD.
-However, as with other medications, there are side effects to SSRIs.
-Talk to your doctor about the possible risks of using this medication for your condition.
+However, as with other medications, there are side effects of SSRIs.
+Always make sure to talk to your doctor about the risks and concerns of taking any medication.
 You may need to try several different antidepressant medications before finding the one that improves your symptoms without causing problematic side effects.

 Light Therapy and Vitamin D

-Light therapy has been a mainstay of treatment for SAD since the 1980s.
+Since the 1980s, light therapy has been a popular approach to treating SAD.
 The idea behind light therapy is to replace the diminished sunshine of the fall and winter months using daily exposure to bright, artificial light.
-Symptoms of SAD may be relieved by sitting in front of a light box first thing in the morning.
+Symptoms of SAD may be relieved by sitting in front of a lightbox first thing in the morning.
 Especially when done on a daily basis from the early fall until spring.

 In conjunction with light therapy is supplementing vitamin D. Currently, vitamin D supplementation alone is not regarded as an effective SAD treatment.
 But supplementing could be beneficial.
 Low levels of vitamin D have been found in people with SAD due to insufficient dietary intake or exposure to sunlight.

-Cognitive behavioral therapy (CBT) is a type of psychotherapy that is effective for SAD.
-CBT relies on techniques such as identifying negative thoughts and replacing them with more positive.
+If someone suffers from SAD, Cognitive behavioral therapy (CBT) might be a great option for them.
+CBT relies on techniques such as identifying negative thoughts and replacing them with more positive ones.
 CBT also uses something called behavioral activation.
-Behavioral activation seeks to help the person identify activities that are engaging and pleasurable, whether indoors or outdoors, to improve coping with winter.
+Behavioral activation helps patients identify the activities that are engaging and make them happy in order to better cope with winter.